antarctica/asli-pipeline/README.md

 0 3 1 * * source /etc/profile.d/modules.sh; module load mamba/r-4.3; cd $HOME/asli-pipeline; src/00_download_era5.sh && ./run_asli_pipeline.sh; deactivate
 ```

 When running the calculations on the entire dataset, this can take up a bit of memory.
 Ideally we send the processing to SLURM, however this is not possible with the downloading process, as it may take the CDS API too long to respond.

-Therefore we set up a crontab TO **only download the data**, running locally, and a scrontab, to send the **processing** to SLURM.
+Therefore we set up a crontab to **only download the data**, running locally, and a [scrontab](https://slurm.schedmd.com/scrontab.html), to send the **processing** to SLURM.

 Calling only the downloading script, on the first of the month at 1am: